gyselroth/php-task-scheduler/README.md

 * Signal management
 * Intercept events
 * Progress support
+* Auto detection of orphaned jobs

-## v3
+## v4

-This is the documentation for the current major version v3.
-You may check the [upgrade guide](https://github.com/gyselroth/php-task-scheduler/blob/master/UPGRADE.md) if you want to upgrade from v2/v1.
+This is the documentation for the current major version v4.
+You may check the [upgrade guide](https://github.com/gyselroth/php-task-scheduler/blob/master/UPGRADE.md) if you want to upgrade from v3 or even an older version.
-The documentation for v2 is available [here](https://github.com/gyselroth/php-task-scheduler/blob/2.x/README.md).
+The documentation for v3 is available [here](https://github.com/gyselroth/php-task-scheduler/blob/3.x/README.md).

 # Table of Contents
 * [Features](#features)